 Mallorca remains one of the most favoured islands of the Mediterranean for investors, second home buyers and holiday-makers alike.
 A lot has been written, many things said and numerous films and documentaries produced particularly in German – showing the so-called ‘negative sides’ of Mallorca, predicting a downturn in popularity or a slowdown of the property market – but nothing could ever really dent the image of such a consistently sought after holiday destination.
 Today, Mallorca is more international than ever, with a lively resident multinational community and a vibrant year round capital, it is well placed to compete with the emerging markets.
 We give you the top ten reasons why Mallorca is Number 1 when it comes to choosing a place for your second home.

 Mallorca is a mature market which has big advantages regarding the buying and selling process.
 There are set procedures, laws and routines in place, with minimum grey areas to worry about.
-There is a large selection of professional legal advisors, established real estate agents and mortgage consultants to choose from.
+The island is also home to a large selection of professional legal advisors, established real estate agents and mortgage consultants to choose from.
 There is a whole industry at your disposal for anything related to property, from legal aspects to rental agencies and home maintenance companies.

 An island has its natural building limitations and the Balearic government has enforced strict building policies for the last number of years.
-As a result the Mallorcan coastline is protected from over development and there are minimum land size requirements in place in rural areas to avoid urban sprawl.
-As a result prices for property have never fallen in Mallorca and building land becomes increasingly hard to find in the most sought after areas.
+As a result, the Mallorcan coastline is protected from over development and there are minimum land size requirements in place in rural areas to avoid urban sprawl.
+This means that prices for property remain steady in Mallorca and building land becomes increasingly hard to find in the most sought after areas.
 All of these sanctions have helped to protect the natural beauty of the landscape and maintain property values in Mallorca.

-Tourist wise Mallorca has enjoyed popularity since the 50ies.
-Therefore, the development of the necessary infrastructure began very early.
+Tourist-wise Mallorca has enjoyed popularity since the 50s meaning that the development of the necessary infrastructure began very early.
 Today Mallorca’s international airport provides daily connections to most European capitals and the Spanish mainland at very competitive prices.
 Hospitals and clinics in Mallorca are up to international health standards and many provide a translation service for foreigners.
 A lot of overseas doctors have established practices aimed at the foreign residents.
-Those with children can choose from 8 International Schools following the curriculum of France, Germany, the UK or Sweden or there is the possibility of the private or public Spanish schools, many of which have an excellent reputation.
+Those with children can choose from a selection of International Schools following the curriculums of France, Germany, the UK or Sweden or there is the possibility of the private or public Spanish schools, many of which have an excellent reputation.

 Regardless of your budget Mallorca offers a wide range of facilities.
-The restaurant scene is becoming more and more international and you can choose anything from traditional Mallorcan restaurants, seafood restaurants and international cuisine right up to Michelin-star level for a special treat.
-The hotels in Mallorca cater for every taste from family run hostels to the chic five-star-palaces for the more sophisticated travellers, from boutique hotels in Palma or the villages to finca hotels in the countryside.
+The restaurant scene is very international and boasts traditional Mallorcan restaurants, seafood restaurants and international cuisine up to Michelin-star level for that extra special treat.
+The hotels in Mallorca cater for every taste from family-run hostels to the chic five-star-palaces for the more affluent travellers, from boutique hotels in Palma or the villages to finca hotels in the countryside.
 The major cities Palma, Inca and Manacor are shopping hotspots with trendy boutiques, international designer brands, exciting local designers and the well-known high street stores offer excellent value for money.

-If you come to Mallorca you want to enjoy yourself and recharge the batteries.
-No matter if you are keen on sporting activities or just looking to relax and do nothing, Mallorca has something for you.
-The numerous Spas across the island provide the latest treatments; there are no less than 23 golf courses to tee-off from and a total of 20 marinas dotted around the coast for a round the island trip.
+If you come to Mallorca you want to enjoy yourself and recharge the batteries and no matter if you are keen on sporting activities or just looking to relax and do nothing, Mallorca has something for you.
+The numerous spas across the island provide the latest treatments; there are no less than 23 golf courses to tee-off from and a total of 20 marinas dotted around the coast for a round the island trip.
 The Tramuntana Mountains are a real paradise for walkers and hikers and can be explored with local guides or on your own.
 Thanks to the cycling boom the Balearic governments is improving the routes for cyclers and some of the most spectacular and peaceful journeys can be enjoyed in the centre of the island.
-Water sport is a favourite everywhere and while Pollensa in the north and Can Pastilla in the south have some of the finest windsurfing and kitesurfing grounds, the Southwest and the Northeast are famous for snorkelling and diving.
+Watersports are a favourite everywhere and while Pollensa in the north and Can Pastilla in the south have some of the finest windsurfing and kitesurfing grounds, the Southwest and the Northeast are famous for snorkelling and diving.
 Adventurers will find pleasure and excitement in joining hang-gliding, canyoning, caving or squad excursions.